finbourne/lusid-sdk-python/sdk/docs/OrderGraphApi.md

         property_keys = ['property_keys_example'] # List[str] | Must be placement properties.
 See https://support.lusid.com/knowledgebase/article/KA-01855/ (optional)

         try:
-            # [EARLY ACCESS] ListOrderGraphPlacements: Lists placements that pass the filter provided, and builds a summary picture of the state of their associated order entities.
+            # ListOrderGraphPlacements: Lists placements that pass the filter provided, and builds a summary picture of the state of their associated order entities.
             api_response = await api_instance.list_order_graph_placements(as_at=as_at, pagination_token=pagination_token, sort_by=sort_by, limit=limit, filter=filter, property_keys=property_keys)
             pprint(api_response)
         except ApiException as e: